Dilbert66/esphome-vistaECP/README.md

 If you are not familiar with ESPHome , I suggest you read up on this application at https://esphome.io and home assistant at https://www.home-assistant.io/.
 The library class itself can be used outside of the esphome and home assistant systems.
 Just use the code as is without the vistalalarm.yaml and vistaalarm.h files and call it's functions within your own application.

-To use this software you simply place the vistaAlarm.yaml file in your main esphome directory, then copy the *.h and *.cpp files from the vistaEcpInterface directory to a similarly named subdirectory (case sensitive) in your esphome main directory and then compile the yaml as usual.
+To use this software you simply place the one of the yaml configuration files from the src directory to your main esphome directory, renaming to something of your choosing, then copy the *.h and *.cpp files from the vistaEcpInterface directory to a similarly named subdirectory (case sensitive) in your esphome main directory and then compile the yaml as usual.
 The directory name is in the "includes:" option of the yaml.

+There are 3 versions of the yaml configurations provided.
+Pick one and modify to your setup.

+1. VistaAlarm_binary_sensors.yaml uses dual state binary sensors to indicate the zone statuses.
+IE. open/closed.
+2. VistaAlarm_multi_partition.yaml provides an example of  multi partition support  as well as useing text sensors for the zone statuses.
+Ie open/closed/alarmed/bypassed.
+3. VistaAlarm_single_partition.yaml provices a simpler single partition support as well as using text sensors for all zones.

+For multi partition support, it is important that you first program new keypad addresses assigned to each partiton you want to support using programs *190 - *196 on the vista panel.
+Once done, assign these addresses to keypadaddr1 (partition1) , keypadaddr2 (partition2), keypaddr3 (partition3).
+For unused partitions, leave the associated keypadaddrx config line at 0.

 ##### Notes: